 - i) Drag & drop the MongoDB Writer component to the Workflow Editor. - ii) Click the dragged MongoDB Writer component to open the component properties tabs below. - iii) Basic Information: It is the default tab to open for the MongoDB Writer while configuring the component. - 1) Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - 2) Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - 3) Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes preselected. - 3) Container Image Version: It displays the image version for the docker container.
+This field comes pre-selected. - 4) Failover Event: Select a failover Event from the drop-down menu.